shanghongxie/Covariate-adjusted-network/README.md

 ## Code Instructions

-The code for the proposed methodology is included in cNetworkC.cpp and cNetworkR.R.
+The code for the proposed methodology is included in **cNetworkC.cpp** and **cNetworkR.R**.
+Source the two files to implement the method.
 The arguments are described inside the code.

-The main function for first stage is LmNetwork_1st and the main function for second stage is EnetLm.
+sourceCpp("cNetworkC.cpp")

+source("cNetworkR.R")

+### Main functions

+- **LmNetwork_1st**: 1st stage of the proposed approach to estimate subject-specific networks.
+-
+- **EnetLm**: 2nd stage of the proposed approach to assess the assocation between subject-specific network connections with the clinical outcome.

+### Examples
-SimGenerate.R includes the code to generate simulation data.
+- **SimGenerate.R** includes the code to generate simulation data.

-SimSample.R provides an example of simulation study.
+- **SimSample.R** provides an example of simulation study.